During prolonged fasting, in what sequence are the following organic compounds used up by the body ?

 4. Cytochrome bc1 complex

-For each ATP produced, how many H pass through F0 from the intermembrane space to the matrix down the electrochemical proton gradient?
+For each ATP produced, how many H passes through F0 from the intermembrane space to the matrix down the electrochemical proton gradient?